Overview of Hoi An, Vietnam

 Famous in Hoi An for nearly 20 years for its design, ambience, and heavenly beachfront swimming pool, The Victoria Hoi An is laid out as a replica of a traditional fishing village with small streets, water ponds, and village houses.
 The rooms are modern and elegantly decorated combining Japanese and French elements, with traditional Vietnamese touches, each has its private balcony.

-Address: Au Co, Cua Dai Beach, Hoi An.
+Address: Au Co, Cua Dai Beach

 – Palm Garden Resort (5 star):